PhoebeIvana/cloud20-uas/README.md

 apparmor_parser -R /etc/apparmor.d/usr.lib.libvirt.virt-aa-helper
 ```

-These commands disable AppArmor profiles for the `libvirtd` daemon and its helper tools to prevent restrictions that could interfere with virtualization services.
+To avoid limitations that can disrupt virtualization services, these instructions turn off AppArmor profiles for the `libvirtd` daemon and its companion tools.

 ---